-For the project "Developing Frameworks of Performance-Based Asphalt Mix Design," a National Research Council (NRC) Research Associate from North Carolina State University-Raleigh who conducted research at the Turner-Fairbank Highway Research Center (TFHRC) developed performance-related specifications as a m eans t o g auge quality assurance with asphalt mixes.
-The specifications define d esired I evels of k ey m aterials and c haracteristics that could be used to predict pavement performance.
-Findings and data from the research will help develop testing and modeling protocols for performance-based asphalt mix design.
+In the project "Developing Frameworks of Performance-Based Asphalt Mix Design," a National Research Council (NRC) research associate from North Carolina State University-Raleigh, conducting research at the Turner-Fairbank Highway Research Center, developed performance-related specifications to gauge quality assurance with asphalt mixes.
+The specifications define desired levels of key materials and characteristics that could be used to predict pavement performance.
+Findings and data from the research will help develop testing and modeling protocols for performance-based asphalt mix design.(11)

-For the project "Providing a Performance-Based Asphalt Mixture Design Framework Through Fatigue and Thermal Cracking Index Parameters," an NRC Research Associate from the University of New Hampshire who conducted research at TFHRC developed index parameters that relate to material and structural parameters, which would help to identify whether a mixture is prone to fatigue or thermal cracking.
+Another NRC research associate, from the University of New Hampshire, developed index parameters that relate to material and structural parameters, helping to identify whether a mixture is prone to fatigue or thermal cracking.
 Index parameters compare a specialized value to a critical threshold or failure of a material.
-For this project, the researcher used index parameters to gauge the impact of content, gradation, and air voids on asphalt mixtures, while also monitoring impending thermal or fatigue cracking.
-For the project "Novel Development of Bio-Based Binder for Sustainable Construction," researchers from Washington State University, along with partner Pavement Preservation Systems, mixed waste cooking oil with lignin, a byproduct of the paper pulping process, to create a bio-based asphalt binder.
-To develop the binder, the researchers first mixed the waste cooking oil with maleic anhydride at 365°F and used iodine as a catalyst.
-This initiated a chemical reaction in the oil to boost its molecular weight, a process known as polymerization.
+In the study, titled "Providing a Performance-Based Asphalt Mixture Design Framework Through Fatigue and Thermal Cracking Index Parameters," the researcher used index parameters to gauge the impact of content, gradation, and air voids on asphalt mixtures while monitoring impending thermal or fatigue cracking. $^{(1)}$

+Researchers from Washington State University and Pavement Preservation Systems mixed waste cooking oil with lignin, a byproduct of the paper pulping process, to create a bio-based asphalt binder.
+To develop the binder, the researchers, in their project titled "Novel Development of Bio-Based Binder for Sustainable Construction," first mixed the waste cooking oil with maleic anhydride at 365 °F and used iodine as a catalyst.
+This process initiated a chemical reaction in the oil to boost its molecular weight, a process known as polymerization.
 Next, the team put the lignin through chemical processes to create an epoxy.
-Because it is more stable at high temperatures, the lignin-derived epoxy makes roads built with the bio-based asphalt binder more resistant to rutting, well-worn depressions, and grooves.
+Because it is more stable at high temperatures, the ligninderived epoxy makes roads built with the bio-based asphalt binder more resistant to rutting, well-worn depressions, and grooves.
 Researchers then preblended the polymerized waste cooking oil and lignin, and they mixed that substance with asphalt aggregates in a hot drum to create a "bioasphalt."
-After curing the mixture for 2 hours, they packed the bioasphalt in a gyratory compactor.
-The goal of the research was to create a substance that provides as much or more resistance to fatigue, rutting, thermal cracking, and moisture as petroleumbased asphalt.
-FHWA is publishing a fact sheet
+After curing the mixture for 2 hr, they packed the bioasphalt in a gyratory compactor.
+The goal of the research was to create a substance that provides as much or more resistance to fatigue, rutting, thermal cracking, and moisture as petroleum-based asphalt.(12)